benmvp/slides/2017/nodevember/why-react.md

 - All the modern libraries/frameworks are component-driven in their own way
 - But not Backbone; you simply could not nest Backbone views
 - Began to use Marionette; an architecture layer on top of Backbone to help w/ more complex UIs
 - The version we were using had Layouts, which could contain Views, which could _be_ layouts so nesting was possible
 - But it was not nearly as effortless as what I just showed w/ React
 - Configuring the nested views wasn't simple either
+- Way too much code to try to put on a slide
 - It's the difference between components being the core vs. being an add-on
-- Also, we were stuck on the latest v1 version that came out mid-2014; think about how JS has changed since then
-- Marionette is still in active development: version 3

 =====

-# 3. All JavaScript*
+# 3. All JavaScript\*

 NOTES:
 - The 3rd reason was React being exclusively JavaScript based